 How to Find Your EIN Number?
 (Step by Step Guide)

-- To find your EIN, you can check your confirmation letter from the IRS and the previous year's tax returns.
+- To find your EIN, you can check your confirmation letter, review previous business documents, and contact the IRS.

 What is an EIN?